cert-orangecyberdefense/datalake-taxii-integration/README.md

 ## Security

 If you are on an open network, you must secure connections to the taxii server with a certificate, from let's encrypt for example.
+By default, nginx use an auto-signed certificate.
+Replace it in the [following directory](deployment_sample/certs), as well as change [the nginx config](deployment_sample/nginx_proxy/conf.d/proxy.conf) to not listen to 8080.
+Remember to adapt your .env after that.

-As well, by default medallion use credentials in plain text, therefore [this file](medaillon_config.json) must be secured.
+As well, by default medallion use credentials in plain text, therefore medaillon_config.json must be secured.